 Similar to other states across our country, Ohio has a set process for those who have been arrested for a criminal offense, including traffic crimes.
 Although seemingly complicated, the criminal process can be broken down into a few subcategories, making the procedure easier to understand.
 This knowledge has the potential to keep you from making administrative or legal mistakes that could compromise your case and lead to the maximum penalties.

-A transparent understanding of the Ohio criminal process, along with the help of a qualified Columbus criminal defense attorney will give the greatest chance at fighting the allegations that have been levied against you.
+A transparent understanding of the Ohio criminal process, along with the help of a qualified Cincinnati criminal defense attorney will give the greatest chance at fighting the allegations that have been levied against you.

 The Post Arrest Process for DUI Offenders in Ohio